NikolaiAlexanderHimlan/GameGraphicsII_TeamProject/NormalMappingReflection/Readme - Controls.txt

 G - Set the material of the objects to Gourad shading P - Set the material of the objects to Phong shading
-I - Set the material of the objects to Advanced Phong shading
+M - Set the material of the objects to Advanced Phong shading

 O - Iterate through each model
 F1-F10 - Switch between models

+shift+. - Reset the camera position